payalazelaya/new-honor-capstone/src/content/posts/2023-03-09-technological-importance-in-all-areas-of-latin-america.md

-T﻿he large focus point would be how allocating resources to all areas of a country is ensuring equity and fairness of educational opportunities for students and improving the performances of education systems.
+T﻿he large focus point would be how allocating educational resources to all areas of a country is ensuring equity and fairness of educational opportunities for students and improving the performances of education systems.